What the UK Ticket Resale Ban Means for Touring Artists

 Fourth: you can’t resell more tickets than you bought.
 Bought two tickets?
 You can resell two.
 You can’t buy ten and flip eight.
 This kills the classic tout move of bulk buying for resale.
 The penalties aren’t small.
 Welcomed by industry stakeholders, platforms breaking these rules get fined up to 10% of their global turnover, enforced by the Competition and Markets Authority (CMA) under the Digital Markets, Competition and Consumers Act 2024.
 That’s the same penalty level for major consumer protection violations.
 The Government’s making it clear: this isn’t guidance, it’s enforceable law with serious financial consequences.

-About “face value.”
-The definition?
-“Original ticket price plus unavoidable fees”, sounds clear until you try applying it.
-What counts as “unavoidable”?
+The Government defines ‘face value’ as original ticket price plus ‘unavoidable fees.’
+Sounds clear.
+It isn’t.
+What counts as ‘unavoidable’?
 Service charges on primary sales, presumably.
-But platform fees?
+Platform fees?
 Payment processing?
 Delivery costs?
-Nobody’s saying.
-The Government’s left this deliberately vague.
-If you’re setting prices and choosing platforms, this vagueness matters.
-Let’s say “face value” includes a £5 service charge but not a £3 platform fee.
-That changes which platforms work for your shows completely.
+Nobody’s clarifying.
+The Government left this deliberately vague.
+If you’re setting prices and choosing platforms, this vagueness decides everything.

 After managing artists for 30 years, I can tell you this fee ambiguity isn’t academic.
 It decides whether you’re charging fans £25 or £29.50 at checkout.
 An artist pricing tickets at £25 needs to know whether fans reselling can charge £25, or £25 plus the £4.50 service charge they paid, or £25 plus service charge plus booking fee.
 Different answers create different fan experiences and different economic models for shows.

-Here’s what the ban does not cover, and this surprised some people: dynamic pricing isn’t banned.
+The ban doesn’t cover dynamic pricing.
 The CMA investigated Ticketmaster after the highly publicised Oasis ticket sale chaos in September 2025.
 They found no evidence of any adverse use of algorithmic dynamic pricing.
 Unsurprisingly, and contrary to reports of customers buying the tickets, the pricing models still remain and are therefore considered controversial.
 Artists can still set different ticket pricing tiers, as they always have done.

 The ban is specifically designed to target touts who exploit the secondary market.
 It doesn’t regulate how artists or promoters price tickets on the primary market.
 That distinction between primary and secondary pricing matters though when you price your next tour.